Disbursements and Adjustments

-Before aid can be disbursed to student accounts each semester, the Office of Financial Aid is required confirm students’ enrollment status and cost of attendance for the academic year or term.
+Before aid can be disbursed to student accounts each semester, the Office of Financial Aid is required to confirm students’ enrollment status and cost of attendance for the academic year or term.
 Additionally, students must establish eligibility, i.e., begin attendance in all classes within the first three weeks of the term.

 Students selected for verification must submit all requested documents before aid can be disbursed.
 Documents are reviewed on a rolling basis and in the date order that they are received by this office.

-First-time Federal Direct Stafford Loan borrowers at Kean University must complete an Entrance Counseling session and sign a Direct Loan Master Promissory Note, before loan funds can be disbursed.
-The Entrance and MPN can both be completed online by logging in at https://studentloans.gov .
+First-time Federal Direct Stafford Loan borrowers at Kean University must complete an entrance counseling session and sign a Direct Loan Master Promissory Note (MPN) before loan funds can be disbursed.
+The Entrance and MPN can both be completed online by logging in at https://studentloans.gov.

 Annual financial aid awards are generally disbursed in two payments during the fall and spring semesters.
 Students attending only one semester will receive one disbursement during that term of enrollment.

-Disbursed aid is first applied toward outstanding balances from tuition & fees, room & board (if applicable), and other direct charges.
+Disbursed aid is first applied toward outstanding balances from tuition and fees, room and board (if applicable), and other direct charges.
 Any overpayments from financial aid and/or cash payments are refunded by the Office of Student Accounting to the student by check or direct deposit, to be used for other educational expenses.
 The Office of Student Accounting will contact eligible students when a refund is available or a balance is due.

 FINANCIAL AID ADJUSTMENTS

 Awarded aid is subject to change, for several reasons:

 - New Jersey State Aid such as Tuition Aid Grant requires full-time enrollment (12+ credits).

 - Federal Pell Grant is prorated for three-quarter time (9-11 credits per semester), half-time (6-8 credits per semester), and less-than-half-time (1-5 credits per semester) status.

 - Certain scholarships (Kean and external) require continuous full-time enrollment.